matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 multiple keys used for encrypting data.
 This allows the user to selectively decrypt data on clients.
 For example, the user could have one key that can decrypt everything, and another key that can only decrypt their user-signing key for cross-signing.
-Each key has an ID, and a discription of the key is stored in the user's `account_data` using the `type` `m.secret_storage.key.[key ID]`.
+Each key has an ID, and a description of the key is stored in the user's `account_data` using the `type` `m.secret_storage.key.[key ID]`.
 The contents of the account data for the key will include an `algorithm` property, which indicates the encryption algorithm used, as well as a `name`